 1. Decide if you really need a career makeover

-- If you feel that your job is toxic because you are emotionally, mentally, and physically depleted.
+- You feel that your job is toxic because you are emotionally, mentally, and physically depleted.

-- If your salary could not compensate for your stress or boredom at work.
+- Your salary could not compensate for your stress or boredom at work.

-- If you feel that you could use your talent and skills in other meaningful way.
+- You feel that you could use your talent and skills in another meaningful way.

-- If you feel that your tasks and responsibilities are not in your career values.
+- Your tasks and responsibilities are not in your career values.

 2. Evaluate yourself

 Self-assessment helps you find out important things about yourself that affect your career choices.
 Things like your needs and wants as a professional, as well as the unique value you bring to the table.
 Knowing these will help you determine what career is the right fit for you and how you can smoothly transition into that new career.

 Perform a personal inventory of yourself.
 Assess your skills, values, interests and personality type using self-assessment tools and career tests.
 A variety of these resources are available for free on the internet.
 You might also want to consult with a career or transition coach.
 Ask people in your circle for referrals or browse social media for professionals that specialize in helping others in changing careers.

 Don’t focus all of your efforts on chasing a single career because think about it.
 What happens if you fail to secure a job in that field?
 What if that line of work is not really the right fit for you?
 Or what if you’re not qualified for it?
 Do you keep pouring your time and energy into chasing your passion even if it means a 50% pay cut or moving away from your family?

 Brainstorm and make a list of alternatives.
 Using all the information you’ve learned about yourself, think of other careers that best fit your capabilities and priorities.
 Also explore careers that are related to the one you like.
 You’ll likely come up with a long list, but narrow it down to around 7-10 jobs.